SeanMikha/nucypher_azure/README.md

 1. Utilize the "cloud shell" within the Azure portal which comes pre-installed with Ansible and your credentials.
 2. Use your own copy of Ansible and install the Azure module (through pip)
-3. Setup your own deployment machine on Ubuntu to run playbooks and deploy workers.
+3. Setup your own deployment machine on Ubuntu to run playbooks and deploy stakers/workers.

 Option 1 is ready to go, use the play book `deploy_nucypher_azure_infra.yml` followed by the playbooks in the /worker/ folder